 Enable bringing together and respecting diverse and interdisciplinary viewpoints to this work, through workshops or mailing lists.

-Find out what circumstances, and for who, these resources work best by
+Find out what circumstances, and for who, these resources work best.

 To support our aims we will:

-Get feedback on our draft Data Hazard Labels, to develop them with the communities who will be using them.
+Get feedback on our Data Hazard labels, to develop them with the communities who will be using them.